Root Me Xmas CTF 2025 | Santa Memes

 4c0a34dd 9f68579b 9fd87f2f

-After 2 minutes, we finally recover the keys 4c0a34dd 9f68579b 9fd87f2f.
+After 2 minutes, we recover the keys 4c0a34dd 9f68579b 9fd87f2f.

 shr3k@shr3k:~/bkcrack/install$ ./bkcrack -C santa-secret-memes.zip -c dark_style.jpg -k aca16b21 8fb459a8 89c3e395 -d dark_style_raw.jpg

-Then we can use deflate.py in the tools folder to decompress the image, remember the other files were compressed !
+Then we can use deflate.py in the tools folder to decompress the image — remember, the other files were compressed!

 shr3k@shr3k:~/bkcrack/install$ python3 tools/inflate.py < dark_style_raw.deflate > dark_style.jpg

-We get this nice meme
+We get this nice meme:

 After recovering all the images, there is no apparent flag.

-After testing a bunch we get :
+After testing a few of them, we get:

 shr3k@shr3k:~$ exiftool dream.jpg